mzinzun/quantumAuto/README.md

         - Status - "created" is default, can toggle "finished" or "cancelled" on button click.
         - Vin - Customers vin and not necessarily unique
         - Customer
-        - VIP - Ff Appointment Model Vin matches AutomobileVO Vin customer is VIP - which manifests as a border around Appointment    ticket in Appointment List.
+        - VIP - Appointment Model Vin matches AutomobileVO Vin customer is VIP - which manifests as a border around Appointment    ticket in Appointment List.
         - Technician - is a foreign Key and has a related name of appointment

-    + AutomobileVO Model : This is populated from the Inventory API via a Poller.
+    + AutomobileVO Model : Value Object of the the entity Automobile.
+This is populated from the Inventory API via a Poller.
 Poller runs every 60 seconds and grabs any automobiles from Inventory and using the AutomobileVO model.
         - Vin
         - Sold